UTS SOUL Award

 Stage 1: UTS SOUL Badge

-To receive the SOUL Badge, you will need to complete and log 35 hours of volunteering for a not-for-profit organisation with a social mission and attend the ‘Skill-up’ training workshops (6 hours).
+Log 35 hours of volunteering for a not-for-profit organisation with a social mission and ‘Skill-Up’ with online learning and face to face training workshops (6 hours).

 When you complete the SOUL BADGE you will receive a certificate and a LinkedIn recommendation, along with volunteering work and training workshops you can include on your CV.